-When you take shots, it is best to wear two sets of eyes; your eyes and the eyes of your viewers.
+When you take a photograph, it is best to wear two sets of eyes; your eyes and the eyes of your viewers.

 With this, there is one rule in photography that should be considered; and that is the “rule of thirds.”
 This rule is one of the fundamentals in the field of photography.

 Pros, amateurs, and beginners are called to consider this to make their shots more interesting.

 This photography rule is all about placing your objects at the point of interest.
 Doing this will make your photo eye-pleasing.